 With the popular destinations of Shrewsbury, Ludlow and Church Stretton only a short distance away, this is a lovely cottage in a pleasant part of Shropshire.

 Over three floors.
 Three bedrooms: 1 x first floor double, 1 x second floor twin, 1 x second floor day bed with trundle.
 First floor bathroom with bath, handheld shower, basin and WC.
 Kitchen.
-Outside wet room in side cave.
+Outside wet room inside cave.
 Dining area.
-Sitting room with gas fire.
+Sitting room with gas fire (comfy seating for 4 and wooden chair).

 About the location